friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

 }
 ```

-To access a database using the `ShopStore` a `FlioxHub` is required.
+To access a database using the `ShopClient` a `FlioxHub` is required.
 ``` csharp
 // -------------------------------- run example as unit tests --------------------------------
 public static class TestShopStore